 Here’s everything you need to know about her latest cookery show, Nadiya’s Family Favourites.

 The eight-part cooking show is on Mondays at 8.00pm on BBC2.
-It runs for eight episodes.
+It runs for eight episodes and finished Monday 10th September.

 What’s the show about?